KhronosGroup/SYCL-CTS/test_plans/spec-constants.md

    for `bool` and `dim` is `1`, `2`, `3`, `4`, `8`, and `16`.
 * `marray<T, size_t dim>` where `T` is each of the scalar types listed above and `dim` is `2`, `5`, and `10`.
-* A user-defined struct with several scalar fields.
+* A user-defined struct with several scalar member variables, no constructor, destructor or member functions.
+* A user-defined class with several scalar member variables, a user-defined default constructor, and some member functions that modify the member variables.
+* A user-defined class with several scalar member variables, a deleted default constructor, and a user-defined (non-default) constructor.

 In addition, if the device has `aspect::fp64`, the following types are tested: